wk8/knife-bash-autocomplete/README.md

 Caches the data locally for performance.

+Simply source this repo's only file somewhere in your bash profile.

 Please open a Github issue if you find a bug (or even better, a pull request!)